LevelUpMarketers/sp-directory/README.md

 ### Descriptions & messaging
 - Short Description
-- Long Description 1
+- What This Resource Does
-- Long Description 2
+- Why We Recommend This Resource

 ### Social & listings
 - Facebook URL